mrwu-mac/ControlMLLM/README.md

 ```
 ![demo](assets/demo.png)

 Tips: Due to the image cropping during preprocessing in LLaVA1.5, referring to region at the edges of the image may become unreliable.
+If your referring does not work, you can also try slightly adjusting the visual prompt or text prompt, which might produce surprising results.

 ## ROC and RTC task